tslenter/rslogger/README.md

 ## 1. License

-"Syslog-Python" is a free application that can be used to view syslog messages.
+"rslogger" is a free application that can be used to view syslog messages.

 Copyright (C) 2021 Tom Slenter